Vic Bennetts: Amateur career

 In the middle of 1959, he received media attention for one of the first times.
 On May 14, it was reported by The Sydney Morning Herald that he won the St. George's schoolboys' championship with rounds of 73 and 68.
 A few days later he recorded a solo second-place finish at the New South Wales schoolboys championship held at Ryde-Parramatta Golf Club.

 In the early 1960s, he received much media attention.
 Early in 1961, he won the junior title of the St. Michael's Cup.
 In April, it was announced that he was selected to represent New South Wales for the Australian Junior Interstate Matches for the first time.
 Also during the year, Bennetts also won the New South Wales Junior Championship.
 It was his first win in the event.
 In early 1962, he played the two-round South Coast Amateur Championship in Sydney, Australia.
 At the par-70 course, Bennetts shot rounds of 69 and 68 to win the event by three strokes.
 In the long history of the event, he became its youngest-ever winner.
-In March, he played the two-round Port Kembla Open in Wollongong, New South Wales.
-In the morning, Bennetts shot a record 71 (−2) to take the lead.
-However, he closed with an 80 (+7) to finish one back, in third place.
 In May, he played the inaugural New South Wales Junior Mixed Foursomes tournament at Bonnie Doon Golf Club.
 His partner was Jill Higinbotham.
 The pair won the event with a 77 (+5), defeating the nearest competitors by six strokes.
 During this era, he was strongly associated with Moore Park Golf Course.